colts70/The-Sematic-Stack/README.md

 ** once the first semantic hop is **deterministically owned and implemented**, every downstream system is forced into **arbitration instead of guesswork**.

-If an agent looks for a first-hop semantic declaration, and your competitor has one and you don’t, the agent gets a cleaner answer from them.

 “Declarations are not trusted by default; they are only a candidate input to arbitration, gated by verifiable integrity + authority signals.
 Otherwise, agents ignore it and fall back to normal crawling.”

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer

-HESS / DFH lets the root-domain website owner declare the site’s topic upfront — before AI systems or search engines have to guess.

-The root domain is the only authoritative semantic root.
-Each topic gets only one Root Domain which is your main website with a root deciptor.
-Example: https://yourdomain.com/.well-known/stack
+Each topic = one canonical root descriptor domain (the domain that “owns” the topic’s primary semantic identity).

+That domain publishes a root descriptor file at a deterministic location so crawlers/agents can resolve meaning before they crawl pages.
-• The root domain MUST be the primary public website for the topic.
+• The domain MUST be the primary public website for the topic.
-• All 5 semantic anchors MUST match the root topic exactly.
+• All 5 semantic anchors MUST match the topic exactly.
 • Anchors MAY NOT define a broader or different topic.
-• Anchors exist only to bind and reinforce the root — never to replace it.

 Keep it simple:

-You buy 1 root domain (the real site).
+You buy or create 1 Root Descriptor domain (the real site).

-You buy 5 pillars
+You buy 5 pillars.

 Each pillar domain hosts one tiny JSON file.

-The root publishes one stack file that points to those five pillar files.
+The anchors point back to the Root Descriptor, not the other way around.

 That’s it.

-Example:
+Example: Topic = “beer”

-The 5 Anchors of your topic say beer.
-You would purchase these 5 domains through the dns regeristry of your choice.
-They are hosted later as semantic anchors using one tiny JSON file.
-Each anchor must include your domain inside so it can link back to the root.
+The five Anchors of your topic define the semantic identity of “beer.”

-“For a topic like ‘beer’, you would purchase five Anchor Domains through the DNS registry of your choice.”
+You purchase these five Anchor Domains through the DNS registry of your choice.

+Each Anchor Domain hosts one tiny JSON file.

-“Each anchor must explicitly include and bind back to the Root Domain, so agents can verify that all five anchors belong to the same topic owner.”
+Each Anchor file MUST explicitly include and bind back to the Root Descriptor, so agents can verify that all five anchors belong to the same topic owner.

+For a topic like “beer”, you might provision:

+beertype.com
-beertype.com   prevents class confusion (“what kind of thing is this?”) include your root domain dont forget
+Prevents class confusion (“what kind of thing is this?”)
+Declares the topic type and binds back to the Root Descriptor.

+beerentity.com
-beerentity.com   pins the actual noun/ID (“which thing exactly?”) include your root domain dont forget
+Pins the actual noun / identity (“which thing exactly?”)
+Declares the entity and binds back to the Root Descriptor.

+beerurl.com
-beerurl.com   binds the entity to the domain you control (“where does the official meaning live?”) include your root domain dont forget
+Binds the entity to the domain you control (“where does the official meaning live?”)
+Declares the canonical URL and binds back to the Root Descriptor.

+beercanonical.com
-beercanonical.com   collapses naming drift + aliases (“what is it called, consistently?”) include your root domain dont forget
+Collapses naming drift and aliases (“what is it called, consistently?”)
+Declares the canonical name and binds back to the Root Descriptor.

+beersitemap.com
-beersitemap.com   declares crawl geometry (“where should machines start, on purpose?”) include your root domain dont forget, and if you have a xm sitemap include it.
+Declares crawl geometry (“where should machines start, on purpose?”)
+Declares the sitemap entry point and binds back to the Root Descriptor.
+If an XML sitemap exists, it MUST be referenced here.

+Binding Rule

+Every Anchor file must explicitly include your Root Descriptor domain.

+This is how machines know that all five anchors belong to the same topic owner.

+If an anchor does not bind back to the Root Descriptor, it is ignored.

-Five anchors are the minimum set needed to deterministically bind identity (type/entity/url/canonical) and constrain ingestion (sitemap) at the first hop.
-Remove one, and you reintroduce guesswork.
+Five anchors are the minimum set required to deterministically bind identity (type, entity, URL, canonical) and constrain ingestion (sitemap) at the first hop.

+Remove any one anchor, and semantic resolution reverts to guesswork.

 If all five anchors are not present and reachable, the system is not deterministic.
 It is, by definition, operating in degraded probabilistic mode.